AndreiChim/IVAORO_TMS/README.md

 2. Create a new MySQL database on your server and upload the example database provided ("db.sql").

-3. Change the variables in "config.php" to suit your setup.
+3. Change "config.php_model" to "config.php" and modify the variables within to suit your setup.

 4. Setup a chronjob to run "training_reminder.php" daily at 12z.
 You should be able to run the website with full functionality at this point.